IBM/kar/docs/getting-started.md

   or any Kubernetes system namespace for KAR applications.
 Enabling KAR sidecar injection for these namespaces can cause instability.**

-Enabling a namespace for deploying KAR-based applications requires copying configuration secrets from the `kar-system` namespace and labeling the namespace to enable KAR sidecar injection.
+In either mode, enabling a namespace for deploying KAR-based applications requires copying configuration secrets from the `kar-system` namespace and labeling the namespace to enable KAR sidecar injection.
 These steps are automated by